-Call for Nominations to SSIT Leadership Roles The IEEE Society on Social Implications of Technology Board of Governors… Read More
+A ballot for the election of three members to the IEEE Society on Social Implications of Technology Board of Governors… Read More